susuhu/A-glance-at-Bayesian-Neural-network/README.md

+## Probabilistic machine learning
-# Bayesian Neural network
+### 1.0 Bayesian neural network
-In this notebook we compare the non-Bayesian and Bayesian neural network which share similar architecture.
+we compare the non-Bayesian and Bayesian neural network which share similar architecture.
 Bayesian NN provides uncertainty in its prediction while non-Bayesian NN only provides point esitmates.
 MNIST dataset is used.